HaxeCheckstyle/haxe-checkstyle/README.md

 Code conventions improve readability, allowing team members to understand each others code better.

-Ideal for any project that want to enforce coding conventions.
+Ideal for any project that wants to enforce coding conventions.

 Static analysis is usually performed as part of a code review.